 Gevo announced the concept of Net Zero Projects in early 2021, and the first of these projects is expected to build a plant to produce energy-dense liquid hydrocarbons using renewable energy and Gevo’s proprietary technology.
-Gevo has optioned the right to purchase approximately 240 acres of land near Lake Preston, South Dakota, where it is currently developing its Net-Zero 1 Project.
+Gevo has purchased approximately 240 acres of land near Lake Preston, South Dakota, where it is currently developing its Net-Zero 1 Project.
 This site is attractive because of its abundant sustainable corn supply, high-protein feed demand, rail transportation, and renewable energy potential.
-We expect to complete front-end engineering work for Net-Zero 1 by year end of 2021.

-In addition, Net-Zero 1 is expected to produce at least 350,000,000 pounds per year of high protein animal feed.
+In addition, Net-Zero 1 is expected to produce at least 420,000,000 pounds per year of high-value nutritional products.

 To reduce and eliminate the fossil resources used in the plant, it is expected to have an anaerobic digestion wastewater treatment plant that is capable of generating enough biogas to run the plant and supply a combined heat and power unit, capable of meeting approximately 30 percent of the plant’s electricity needs.
 The remaining 70 percent of electricity to run the plant is expected to come from wind power.
 Net-Zero 1 may also obtain renewable natural gas (“RNG”) using manure from dairy or beef cows.